 If your home or business were to experience an accident or natural disaster, then one of the first steps you would take is filing a property damage claim with your insurance company.
 It’s always a good idea to examine your insurance policy to determine how damages are covered, especially any potential damages that pose a risk to your property.

-To better understand property damage claims, it’s best to take a closer look at property damage insurance and how it works.
+To better understand property damage claims, it’s best for policyholders to take a closer look at property damage insurance and learn general information about how it works.

 Understanding Property Damage Insurance